Khomeinism: Shia rituals

 Khomeini showed little interest in the rituals of Shia Islam such as the Day of Ashura.
 Unlike earlier Iranian shahs or the Awadh's nawabs, he never presided over any Ashura observances, nor visited the enormously popular shrine of the eighth Imam in Mashad.
-This discouraging of popular Shia piety and Shia traditions by Khomeini and his core supporters has been explained by at least one observer as a product of their belief that Islam was first and foremost about Islamic law, and that the revolution itself was of "equal significance" to Battle of Karbala where the Imam Husayn was martyred.
+This discouraging of popular Shia piety and Shia traditions by Khomeini and his core supporters has been explained by at least one observer as a product of their belief that Islam was first and foremost about obedience to Islamic law, and that the revolution itself was of "equal significance" to Battle of Karbala where the Imam Husayn was martyred.

-This legacy is reflected in the surprise sometimes shown by foreign Shia hosts in Pakistan and elsewhere when visiting Iranian officials, such as Faezeh Rafsanjani, show their disdain for Shia shrines.
-And perhaps also in President Mahmoud Ahmadinejad's May 2005 statement that "the Iranian revolution was of the same `essence` as Imam Husayn's movement."
+This legacy is reflected in the disdain for Shia shrines in other countries shown by Iranian officials, such as Faezeh Rafsanjani, when visiting Pakistan and other countries, and the surprise sometimes shown by their Shia hosts; and perhaps also in President Mahmoud Ahmadinejad's May 2005 statement that "the Iranian revolution was of the same `essence` as Imam Husayn's movement."

+Mystique

+Khomeini was celebrated in foreign and domestically-targeted Iranian publications, and some compared his treatment to the personality cults of such figures as Joseph Stalin, Mao Zedong and Fidel Castro.

+However, his followers went beyond creating a personality cult to transforming Khomeini into what biographer Baqer Moin called, "a semi-divine figure".

+In late November 1978, when millions of Iranians were waiting impatiently for Khomeini's return from exile, a rumor swept the land that his face could be seen in the moon.
+Many gathered excitedly on rooftops and the power of the belief was so "intense and the claim so unwaveringly firm that those who 'could not see' said otherwise".